 Non-toxic Products to Use in the House and Around the Yard

 Laundry soap.
-One half cup of laundry-boosting super washing soda, one cup white vinegar, 1/2 boras and 1/2 cup castile soap or chemical-free laundry soap such as the Zum brand.
+One half cup of laundry-boosting super washing soda, one cup white vinegar, 1/2 borax and 1/2 cup castile soap or chemical-free laundry soap such as the Zum brand.
 The only ingredients in the Zum laundry soap are potassium cocoate (saponifed 100% coconut oil), potassium bicarbonate (baking soda), essential oils, and glycerin (vegetable).

 Chemical-free pest control.
 Get rid of nasty critters with this natural chemical-free pest control: bay leaves, borax powder and peppermint oil.
 Crush up some bay leaves and sprinkle them outside the perimeter of your house along with food-grade diatomaceous earth or borax powder.
 You can also top off with sprinkling a few drops of peppermint oil.
 Place bay leaves inside your home too… in the kitchen, behind the fridge, under the sinks, on the counter tops or wherever there are problematic pests.

 Mosquito and bug repellent.
 Fill a 16-20 ounce spray bottle with the following: 7 ounces filtered water, 7 ounces witch hazel, 10 drops citronella, 10 drops eucalyptus, 10 drops lemon essential oil, the juice from both a fresh lime and a fresh lemon, 2 tablespoons pure vanilla extract, one tablespoon raw apple cider vinegar.

 Wowza weed killer.
 White vinegar does the job!

 Ants, insects and bugs-be-gone.
 Sprinkle food-grade diatomaceous earth or borax around the outside border of your home to keep pests away.
 Follow with a few drops of either peppermint oil, cedarwood or tea tree oil.

 Mop the floor.
 Fill a bucket with water, add two cups of white vinegar and a few drops of your favorite essential oil.

 Natural disinfectants.
-Hydrogen peroxide, white vinegar, baking soda, tea tree, lavender, clove, eucalyptus and thyme oil.
+Hydrogen peroxide, white vinegar, baking soda, tea tree, lemon, lavender, clove, eucalyptus and thyme oil.
 Use to clean the sinks, toilet, tub and shower.

 Save money and avoid toxic chemicals with just a few simple household ingredients.